-Molina strongly encourages Participating Providers to submit Claims electronically (via a clearinghouse or the Availity Essentials portal) whenever possible.
+Molina strongly encourages Participating Providers to submit Claims electronically (via a clearinghouse or the Availity portal) whenever possible.

-- Access the Availity Essentials portal at provider.MolinaHealthcare.com - EDI Payer ID SX109 for CMS 1500 and 12X09 for UB.
+• EDI Payer ID SX109 for CMS-1500 and 12X09 for CMS-1450 (UB04).

-To verify the status of your Claims, please use the Availity Essentials portal.
-Claims questions can be submitted through the chat feature on the Availity Essentials portal or by contacting Provider Services.
+To verify the status of your Claims, please use the Availity portal.
+Claims questions can be submitted through the chat feature on the Availity portal or by contacting Provider Services.